 In summary, the study shows that 1 in 2 petrol vehicle owners with a vehicle that was purchased in 2022 or earlier say their vehicle’s fuel efficiency/mileage has reduced in the last 9 months.
 Similarly, 29% of owners of petrol vehicles (purchased in 2022 or prior) confirm experiencing unusual levels of wear & tear, or need for repair in the last 9 months with regards to engine, fuel line, tank, carburettor, etc.

-If the higher-octane ethanol blended fuel does not address the issues being faced by older petrol vehicle owners, the government needs to relook at its fuel policy to allow sale of lower ethanol mix fuel for older petrol vehicles so that it does not tax owners of such vehicles.
+If the higher-octane ethanol blended fuel does not address the issues being faced by owners of older petrol vehicles, the government needs to relook at its fuel policy to allow sale of lower ethanol mix fuel for older petrol vehicles so that it does not tax owners of such vehicles.
 Not all are able to switch vehicles at will as funds remain a big concern in most households in India.

 Survey Demographics